 Well, it all depends.
 Let’s take a closer look at the numbers.

-While the price of copper, for example, might be $4.00 a pound, an individual should not expect to sell their copper for that price at a scrap yard, as their commodity is most likely toward the end of its life cycle.
+While the price of copper, for example, might be $4.00 a pound, an individual should not expect to sell their copper for that price at a scrap yard, as their copper is most likely toward the end of its life cycle.

-You may be able to negotiate a better deal if you have a large quantity of scrap metal to sell.
+You may be able to negotiate a better deal if you have a large quantity of scrap metal materials to sell.

 The more competitive the scrap yard, the more competitive the prices.
 While you may live very close to a scrap yard, you may find it’s worth the extra time spent driving to a location that offers a better price.